Borcioo/Dayz-Types-Splitter/README.md

 Dayz-Types-Splitter

-is you dont want to run exe file you can run it using commend line (need python 3)
+if you dont want to run exe file you can run it using commend line (need python 3)